 Sometimes the number is associated with a fixed location, like a massage parlor.
 The group avoids those ("cops tend to already know about them,” McKinley says).
 Other times, the number may show up on a Web site called The Erotic Review, which is like Yelp—except the only people who use it are men who've bought sex from prostitutes.
 That can be an indicator of trafficking.

 “It's insanely expensive and law enforcement doesn't have it."
-McKinley tells Citizen.
+McKinley tells Citizen of Circus.
 “So that's something we can do on their behalf so they don't have to take seven or eight hours trying to find that person's Facebook page.
-We can do it for them, download every single post (the suspect has) ever made, who all their friends are, every photo they ever put on Instagram, so law enforcement can get to the end of the rainbow a whole lot faster.”
+We can do it for them, download every single post (the suspect has) ever made, who all their friends are, every photo they ever put on Instagram so law enforcement can get to the end of the rainbow a whole lot faster.”

 Another program trolls the Facebook pages of suspected traffickers every five minutes for updates, where evidence of their activities is often posted.
 That's just how bold some of these criminals are.

-"I like this one," McKinley says, as he looks over Kennedy's and Sierra's shoulders at the monitor.
+"I like this one," McKinley says, as he looks over Kennedy's and Sierra's shoulders at their monitor.
 “Who has that many phone numbers?”